LI7XI/AudioAnalyzerDocs/docs/plugin-structure/child.md

 Channel to get data from.

 ?>This option accepts same Channels specified in [Channels](/docs/plugin-structure/parent?id=parent-channel-para) parameter in Processing option of the Parent.
-(Correct? or simply i should say, this is same as that parameter?)

 Possible Channels (with optional name aliases):